-Amazon Steps Up AI Race With $4 Bn Anthropic Investment
+Amazon steps up AI race with $4 bn Anthropic investment

 "We have tremendous respect for Anthropic's team and foundation models, and believe we can help improve many customer experiences, short and long-term, through our deeper collaboration," said Amazon CEO Andy Jassy.

-As part of the deal, Anthropic will use Amazon's chips and its cloud services -- the data centres that store and process data on a vast scale -- for "mission critical workloads".
+As part of Monday's deal, Anthropic will use Amazon's chips to develop its next models.

+The AI firm will also use Amazon's cloud services -- the data centres that store and process data on a vast scale -- for "mission critical workloads".

-Amazon said it would take a "minority ownership position" in the AI firm, which has already raised hundreds of millions since it was set up in 2021.
+Amazon said it would take a "minority ownership position" in the AI firm, which has already raised more than $1 billion since it was set up in 2021.

+The statement announcing the deal focuses on the benefits to clients of Amazon's cloud computing arm, Amazon Web Services (AWS).

+It promises that "Claude", which is the name of the Anthropic's chatbot and its model, will "help customers of all sizes to develop new generative AI-powered applications to transform their organisations".

 The deal intensifies competition between Amazon and Google, which had earlier opened its cloud services to Anthropic and invested $300 million to acquire 10 percent of the company.